MicrosoftDocs/sysinternals/sysinternals/downloads/diskmon.md

 ---
 TOCTitle: DiskMon
-title: DiskMon for Windows
+title: DiskMon
 description: This utility captures all hard disk activity or acts like a software disk activity light in your system tray. ms:assetid: 'f9e26786-be46-4276-a073-8764d4e9fba4' ms:mtpsurl: 'https://technet.microsoft.com/Bb896646(v=MSDN.10)' ms.date: 10/12/2021
 ---

-# DiskMon for Windows v2.02
+# DiskMon v2.02

 **By Mark Russinovich**